jonhoo/thesis/000-proposal.md

 past state flow in the "opposite" direction of the data, something existing dataflow systems do not generally allow.
 When these queries are eventually answered, the system must reconcile those results with any data that flowed through the system while the query was pending.

-My thesis will cover the specific problems that arise in depth, and provide solutions to those problems.
+My thesis will cover the design and implementation of partially stateful dataflow in Noria in detail, including several key components that were only briefly sketched or not present at all in the OSDI paper.
+I will discuss the specific problems that arise in depth, and provide solutions to those problems.

 ## Completed Work: Noria

-In OSDI 2018, I co-authored [Noria][osdi]; an implementation of the partially stateful dataflow model for incremental view maintenance in databases.
+Noria implemented an implementation of the partially stateful dataflow model for incremental view maintenance in databases.
 The paper focused on building a better database backend for read-heavy applications.
 A long-running dataflow program maintains any number of materialized user-defined views, specified in SQL.
 We then use joint query optimization techniques to find ways to integrate new views and queries with the running dataflow.
 Noria is also highly concurrent and distributed, and supports sharding cliques of operators to share resource costs and increase sustainable throughput.

-As I mentioned previously, dataflow is a broad term, so I want to take a moment to discuss Noria's specific dataflow implementation.
+Dataflow is a broad term, so I want to take a moment to discuss Noria's specific dataflow implementation.
 Noria takes SQL queries from the application, and folds them into a single, unified dataflow program.
 The dataflow is a directed, acyclic graph, with the base tables at the "top", and application-accessible views at the "bottom".
 The nodes in between represent the SQL operators that make up the query of every view.
 Reads (`SELECT` queries) access materializations at the leaves only, while writes (`INSERT`, `UPDATE`, and `DELETE` queries) flow into the graph at the roots.

 After a write has been persisted by the base table operator, it flows into the dataflow graph as an "update", following the graph's edges.